 USD $ 130.00 per person

 Group leader will go free for a group of more than ten persons.

 Duckies are more demanding.....As mentioned below at SEASON, at the begining of and during the Dry Season, when the river water level goes down, we will paddle in duckies (inflatable kayaks).
 This is fine for inexperienced paddlers, but participants should be aware that it is more challenging than paddling in a raft.
 Participant should be in good shape, weight below 180 lbs, and be ready to behave aggresively in paddling and in a self rescue situation.
 Guides will provide basic training, guidance, and escort ducky comboy downstream...
 Duckies are more demanding.

 When paddling small rafts and duckies less experienced participants will be on the rafts, regardless of participants bonds, i.e. we might split a party procuring overall safety.

-The river is at its highest water level by November at the peak of the rainy season and at its lowest water level by March-May, end of the dry season.
+The river is at its highest water level by November which is the Rainy Season peak, and at its lowest water level by March-May, which is the end of the Dry Season.

 We usually raft the Lower Section from June through December.
 From December through June we usually raft the Upper Section in duckies (inflatable kayaks) and smaller rafts.

 Rafting Rio Grande Panama is fun in raft or duckies.